 The Iron Exchange connects King's students with New York City-based mentors.
-This program is designed to help students seeking further guidance and expertise in career development, spiritual development, and life skills.
+This program is designed to help students seeking further guidance in spiritual development and life skills.
 The Iron Exchange practically applies Proverbs 27:17: "As iron sharpens iron, so one person sharpens another."